Mardi Gras at Arcadia Live! set for Feb. 16

 Mardi Gras at the Arcadia Live! will be held Tuesday, Feb.
 16. The fun begins at 5 p.m., followed by fresh hot creole food served up starting at 6 p.m. with Dr. Zog taking the stage at 7 p.m.

-Be sure to dress in your best Mardi Gras garb to be entered into the costume contest, winner takes home some awesome prizes.
+Be sure to dress in your best Mardi Gras garb to be entered into the costume contest, because the winner takes home some awesome prizes.

 Tickets are $20 and on sale now at www.thearcadialive.org/calendar/.
 Tickets are limited to practice safe social distancing so be sure to buy ahead of time.